icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09.md

 ##Notes:
 [^1]:
 Jones, Alun R., and Lewis, William: A Review of Instruments Developed for the Measurement of the Meteorological Factors Conducive to Aircraft Icing.
 NACA-RM-A9C09, 1949.
+[^2]:
+Brun, Rinaldo J., Lewis, William, Perkins, Porter J., and Serafini, John S.: Impingement of Cloud Droplets and Procedure for Measuring Liquid-Water Content and Droplet Sizes in Supercooled Clouds by Rotating Multicylinder Method.
+NACA-TR-1215, 1955.
+(Supersedes NACA TN’s 2903, 2904, and NACA-RM-E53D23)